 You need a special license to drive a gigantic vehicle like a truck.
-Truck drivers have exceptional skill when it comes to maneuvering through winding roads and rough terrain.
-Rigs can often cause large-scale accidents, which means as a truck driver, you need to be extra careful.
+Truck drivers have exceptional skills when it comes to maneuvering through winding roads and rough terrain.
+Rigs can often cause large-scale accidents, which means as a driver, you have to be extra careful.

 Top 7 Dash Cams for Truckers Reviews & Comparison